Law Clerk (Accelerated)

 - See Accelerated Delivery Mode Section.

-Note: Although not required for admission, a high degree of computer literacy and keyboarding skills at 35 w.p.m. are strongly recommended.
+- Although not required for admission, a high degree of computer literacy and keyboarding skills at 35 w.p.m. are considered assets.

 The Importance of Learning Skills: